HugoKeung/InvestmentJournal/README.md

 Under construction.

-This directory containes teh Angular front-end for the web-app Investment Journal.
+This directory containes the Angular front-end for the web-app Investment Journal.

 User can input their positions for different stocks and the rationale behind their purchase.